 'In this email chain, this male producer chose to email the following: "And Mila is a mega star.
 One of biggest actors in Hollywood and soon to be Ashton's wife and baby momma!!!"'

-The Jupiter Ascending star immediately withdrew from the project because he reduced her value to 'nothing more than my relationship to a successful man and my ability to bear children.'
+star immediately withdrew from the project because he reduced her value to 'nothing more than my relationship to a successful man and my ability to bear children.'

 Mila - born Milena - added: 'If this is happening to me, it is happening more aggressively to women everywhere.
 I am fortunate that I have reached a place that I can stop compromising and stand my ground, without fearing how I will put food on my table.'